“I Can’t Stop Being Angry”

 I have to admit, I’m afraid I’m ruining our marriage.
 Our baby shouldn’t have to suffer from divorce just because I can’t shake this.
 I’m writing to you because I saw one of your videos on youtube and I hope you can help me.

 [Shan was answered privately by a counselor.
 You may wish to contact our TMF marriage counselors for a private response.
 It’s free to ask your questions here. —Ed]

 Can Anger At Your Spouse Be Overcome?

-Anger is one of the most common problems in a marriage, so don’t be ashamed of it.
-People afflicted by anger know very well how it steals every ounce of happiness, making the goal of marital harmony may feel completely out of reach.
+Those afflicted by anger know how it steals every ounce of happiness, making the goals of marital happiness and especially harmony feel completely out of reach.
 But once anger is conquered, you’ll be overjoyed by all the love that comes rushing back into your marriage.
 So of course this is important enough to address.

 Anger is a VERY solvable problem when you have a clear understanding of what causes it (it isn’t what it looks like), and then apply a specific process to fix it, and by that, I don’t mean “managing” it because that is not a good direction to take.
 Being constantly angry at your spouse can absolutely be resolved.
 Being victimized by your spouses anger can be managed in a way that brings happiness back into your lives.
 You must first understand some things about how your mind works.
 I will keep it simple.

 It’s a shame we don’t learn about how the mind works in school while growing up, as we would have been able to avoid so many negative interactions with others; especially our spouses.